median-man/reactsandbox/README.md

 # React Sandbox: Toast

-Simple implementation of a toast notification.
+Simple implementation of a simple toast notification without using Transition Group or another library.

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).